 Some people just make flying look effortless don't they?

-For example celebrities such as the Beckham's get papped getting off a 14-hour flight dressed to the nines and looking like they've just stepped off a photo shoot.
+For example celebrities such as the Beckham's get papped getting off a 14-hour flight and still look like they've just stepped off a photo shoot.

 While us mere mortals look like we've been dragged through a hedge backwards!

-As your back will get so much more benefit from wearing comfortable clothes instead.
+As your back will get so much more benefit from wearing comfortable clothes instead during a flight.

-And spoiler alert: The Beckham's probably haven't ridden economy for over two decades and take a shower and change clothes in the first-class lounge before facing the cameras.
+And spoiler alert: The Beckham's probably haven't ridden economy for over two decades and take a shower and change outfits in the first-class lounge before facing the cameras.